cashtokens/cashtokens/readme.md

 ### Specification of Token Supply Definitions

-The supply of many covenant-issued tokens will be inherently analyzable using the [supply-calculation algorithms](#fungible-token-supply-definitions) included in this specification.
+The supply of covenant-issued tokens will often be inherently analyzable using the [supply-calculation algorithms](#fungible-token-supply-definitions) included in this specification.
 For example, all covenants which use a [tracking token](#covenant-tracking-non-fungible-tokens) and retain a supply of unissued tokens will have an easily-calculable [circulating supply](#circulating-supply) (without requiring wallets/indexers to understand the implementation details of the contract).

 By explicitly including these supply-calculation algorithms in this specification, token issuers are more likely to be aware of this reality, choosing to issue tokens via a strategy which conforms to common user expectations (improving data availability and compatibility across the ecosystem).